COMMON CRM System Issues

 Symptoms

 A pipeline review should drive decisions.
 When the data cannot be trusted, it drives arguments instead.
 Forecast calls require manual adjustment and human correction to produce a usable number.
-Reps apply the same stage name to deals at completely different points in their lifecycle.
-The report looks consistent.
-The pipeline underneath it is not.
+Reps apply the same stage to deals at completely different points in their lifecycle.
+The report looks consistent, the pipeline underneath it is not.
 Divisional and regional operations teams stop trusting the central CRM number and start building their own shadow forecasts in spreadsheets.
 Then we wonder why our forecast never matches actuals.

 How it emerges